-The colour orange occurs between red and yellow in the visible spectrum at a wavelength of about 585 - 620 nm, and has a hue of 30 degrees in HSV colour space.
+The color orange occurs between red and yellow in the visible spectrum at a wavelength of about 585 - 620 nm, and has a hue of 30 degrees in HSV color space.
 The complementary color of orange is azure, a slightly greenish blue.
 Orange pigments are largely in the ochre or cadmium families, and absorb mostly blue light.

 In metaphysics orange connects with the spleen chakra.

 Orange is the color of creativity, sexuality, joy, enthusiasm, and promotes a general sense of wellness.

 Orange Crystals include Orange Amber, Carnelian, Citrine, Orange Jade, Orange Calcite, Fire Agate, Orange Quartz, Orange Rhodochrosite, Orange Garnet, more